Department of Public Health

 This course will outline the role of the healthcare leader in ensuring human rights are upheld in healthcare systems.
 This course focuses on bioethical analysis, decision-making and moral policy analysis, and formulation.Through course discussion, group and individual assignments, and oral and written presentations, students will analyze and apply bioethical principles to decision- and policy- making processes in the workplace and at national levels.
 Healthcare ethics and policy will be considered from a Christian worldview.

-GSPH 506, Spiritual Concept Analysis in Health Care [Proposed], 3 Units
+GSPH 506, Spiritual Concept Analysis in Health Care, 3 Units

-Scholarly research and analysis of selected concepts in the spiritual care of persons from the Judeo-Christian perspective provide a central focus to the course.
+This course focuses on scholarly research and analysis of selected concepts in the spiritual care of people from the Judeo-Christian perspective.
 Students also examine healthcare research/other healthcare literature for adequacy with respect to the concept they select.
-Various assignments facilitate greater student awareness of their own spiritual journey and knowledge of faith traditions other than their own.
+Various assignments facilitate greater student awareness of their own spiritual journeys and knowledge of faith traditions other than their own.
 The course is conducted as a tutorial/seminar experience.

-GSPH 508C, Research and Theory in Healthcare [Proposed], 3 Units
+GSPH 508C, Research and Theory in Health Care, 3 Units

 This course prepares the healthcare practitioner to apply theory and research evidence in healthcare environments.
-The relationship between theory and research is examined, exploring questions about the nature, construction, and use of each.
+The relationship between theory and research is examined as students consider questions about the nature, construction, and use of each.
 Selected theories are explored, and students learn how ideas are developed and used in practice and research.
-Students learn the fundamentals of quantitative, qualitative, and mixed methods research and deepen their understanding through systematic search, critique, and summary of research studies with application to healthcare.
+Students also learn the fundamentals of quantitative, qualitative, and mixed-methods research and deepen their understanding through systematic search, critique, and summary of research studies with application to health care.
 Students work in groups to develop a research plan addressing a healthcare-derived question.
 Experience in statistical analysis of research data is included.